-The concept of tactical illumination has been around for a while, but only in recent years have the tools been widely available for individuals not affiliated with law enforcement or military.
-Many manufactures offer tactical flashlights, so let’s examine an entry level light by a premier manufacturer: the SureFire G2
+The concept of tactical illumination has been around for a while, but only in recent years have the tools been widely available for individuals not affiliated with law enforcement or the military.
+Many manufactures offer tactical flashlights, so let’s examine an entry-level light by a premier manufacturer, the SureFire G2

 What is “Tactical Illumination”?